ApocalypseCalculator/Feck/README.md

 In particular:

 - For the `Creation` extension, the `Upload-Metadata` header is ignored.
-The file name is read from the request body's `filename` field instead.
+Instead a custom `Base64-Meta` header is required.
 - For uploads by logged in users, a valid `Authorization` header is required otherwise a 403 will be returned.